ubc/wiki-embed/readme.md

 Maybe, but why would you want to?
 That is not what the tool was designed to do.

+= Images are now showing up properly =
+This might have to do with your MediaWiki Install make sure its set in such a way that allows you to embed images from the media wiki into another site.

+= Dark background WordPress themes =
+Sorry, but at the moment this plugin works well with themes that have a white background.

+To make it work with a dark background you need to change your css to add rules that will make it work with your theme.

+= How do I import wiki pages into my site =
+This plugin is not a wiki importer.
+It helps mirror wiki pages inside your WordPress site.

+=

 == Usage ==